-To install or upgrade to MySQL 5.7.2, be sure to read the special instructions at the end of this section.
+To install or upgrade to MySQL 5.7.2 or later, be sure to read the special instructions at the end of this section.

 The recommended way to install MySQL on RPM-based Linux